 Accumulated unpaid vacation, compensatory leave pay and other employee benefit amounts are accrued when incurred in proprietary funds (using the accrual basis of accounting).
 In the governmental funds (using the modified accrual basis of accounting) only the unpaid amounts due to retired or terminated employees are recorded as liabilities.
 The total compensated absences liability is reported in the government wide financial statements as long-term debt in accordance with the Governmental Accounting Standards.
-Based on historical estimates, the City estimates that \$27,850 of the compensated absences balance will be due in the next year.
+Based on historical estimates, the City estimates that \$30,922 of the compensated absences balance will be due in the next year.
+The General fund typically liquidates the liability for compensated absences.